JasperDavidson/JasperDavidson/README.md

-Right now I'm really interested in Compiler/Programming Langauge Design and Computer Architecture!
-I'm currently working on Mantis: A portable, statically-typed assembly language based on a virtual instruction set
+Right now I'm really interested in the intersection of Compiler Design, Computer Systems/Architecture, and Machine Learning!
+I'm currently working on mini-ml, a tiny ml framework designed to generate efficient and verifiable compute graphs